 CANADA’S BEST MANAGED COMPANIES

-In 2019, VMAC was honoured with Deloitte’s Canada’s Best Managed Companies award, which recognizes private companies that are future-focused, excel at innovation, expand internationally, and emphasize the importance of people.
+In 2019 and 2020, VMAC was honoured with Deloitte’s Canada’s Best Managed Companies award, which recognizes private companies that are future-focused, excel at innovation, expand internationally, and emphasize the importance of people.
 Each year, Deloitte creates a shortlist of Best Managed finalists and then compares those finalists against one another to pick out the absolute best of the best.
 Therefore, Canada’s Best Managed Companies is a challenging and rewarding award to receive.

 GREAT PLACE TO WORK® CERTIFIED